abravalheri/ini2toml/docs/dev-guide.rst

 The implementation requirement for a ``ini2toml`` plugin is a function that accepts a ``Translator`` object.
-Using this object it is possible to register new processors for different profiles, as shown in the example bellow.
+Using this object it is possible to register new processors for different profiles, as shown in the example below.

 .. code-block:: python